codio-templates/unit2-sample/README.md

 # Unit 1

 This project is for experimenting with Codio Courses.
-There are 4 such units in your project list, which are all assigned to the **Sample Course**.

 Please open the Guides editor (Tools->Guides->Play) for more information.